Succeeding with Discover

 Install Tanium Trends.
 See Tanium Trends User Guide: Installing Trends.

-Install Tanium Client Management.
+Install Tanium Client Management, which provides Tanium Endpoint Configuration.
 See Tanium Client Management User Guide: Installing Client Management.

 Start with the Discover Label Gallery.
 Import the Collection of labels for New Deployment or POC.
 This collection includes labels for commonly unmanaged devices based on the manufacturer name, and a label that purges interfaces that have not been seen in 30 days.